SamCalliskan9/in_the_Black_Sea-Siyah-Denizde/README.md

 # in_the_Black_Sea-Siyah-Denizde
-You survive in the black sea you choose something you are saved or of course not. break a leg.
+You survive in the black sea you choose something you are saved or of course not.
+Try it.